 - Strollers are not allowed inside the show due to safety issues.
 Please park your stroller in the designated stroller parking area.

-- It is recommended that all children wear lifejackets for safety.
+- It is recommended that all children wear lifejackets for their safety.

 - The Boat Show is open rain or shine.